Can Users Poison Data That Big Tech Gathers?

 There’s growing discontent with Big Tech’s surveillance and encroachment on the public’s privacy.
 Is there a way for ordinary users to disrupt such unsolicited access to personal interests?

 Platforms like WhatsApp and Instagram make money even though they are free to use.
 Surely the developers aren’t doing it for altruistic reasons?

 Here’s a fun fact you probably already knew - Big Tech products used by the general public all have free access to your data, including your location, your personal interests, and what you’re doing.
 They make quite a lot of money from this data, either by selling it to other companies or using it in relentless marketing campaigns designed to get you to buy more.

 These companies make quite a lot of money from our collective data, either by selling it to other businesses or using it in relentless marketing campaigns designed to get you to buy more and further increase their already massive ad revenue numbers.

 There are so many things wrong with this model, but perhaps the most annoying would be the lack of privacy in using an essential app or tech product.
 Something needs to be done, so the question is - can users poison the data of Big Tech companies?

 Can Users Throw a Wrench in Big Tech’s Works?

 The answer is yes, every user can sabotage the data tech giants.
-There are three ways to do this:
+There are four ways to do this: